gibsjose/todo/README.md

 The optional `-r` option will search the directory recursively for matching files

 The optional `directory` is used to specify the directory to search.
-Defaults to `.`.
+Defaults to the current directory.